chromium/chromium/docs/updater/functional_spec.md

 application's installer.
 The API for the application installer is platform- specific.

+Application installers are run with a 15-minute timeout.
+If the installer runs for longer than this, the updater assumes failure and continues operation.
+However, the updater does not kill the installer process.

 The macOS API is [defined here](installer_api_mac.md).

 TODO(crbug.com/1035895): Document Windows installer APIs